LucasNF99/api-rest-node-ts/README.md

 ## Technologies Used

-List of the main technologies tha i used in the project:
+List of the main technologies that i used in the project:

 - Node.js
 - TypeScript